Joseph Israel Solomon, 1803-1890

 Figure 2A.
 Additional microphotograph slides by J. Solomon, with gothic type and his "J.S." initials.
 Prince Alfred was the second son of Queen Victoria and Prince Albert.
 The photograph in the top slide was produced from an 1860 engraving made by D.J.
 Pound, from an earlier photograph by J. Mayall.
 A copy of Mayall's photograph was used to make the second slide.
 The cartoon, “A glimpse of the future”, was drawn by John Tenniel and published in ‘Punch’ on April 7, 1860.

 Figure 2B.
-Microphotograph slides by J. Solomon, with handwritten descriptions on pink labels (see Figure 1).
+Microphotograph slides attributed to J. Solomon, with handwritten descriptions on pink labels (see Figure 1).
 Prince Alfred Edward (later King Edward VII) was enaged to Princess Alexandra of Denmark (later Queen Alexandra) in 1862.
 The top image is from a photograph from the royal couple's engagement announcement.

 Figure 3.
 Unsigned microphotograph slides, with labels that are very similar to those of J. Solomon.
 The illustrated slides are also discussed elsewhere on this site under “Green Labels, No Name, Gothic”.